 To understand the motivation for using the shift-share design, this section examines the shift and share components of the instrumental variable.
 First, to construct the shares, this research identifies 1,118 banks offering mortgages in any of the 27 cities included in the study between 2007 and 2017.
-Figure 1 shows the distribution of each bank's mortgage share per census tract $(s{ikt_0})$ in 2007, the base period.
+Figure 1 shows the distribution of each bank's mortgage share per census tract (s{ikt_0}) in 2007, the base period.
 The mean (median) bank's tract share of the mortgage loan amount is 6.1 (2.5) percent.
 Nearly 90 percent of the banks' tract shares are below 15 percent.
 In contrast, fewer than 0.6 percent of the banks' tract shares are higher than 66 percent.
-Furthermore, Appendix Figure A.2 aggregate the banks' share at the census tract $(s{it_0} = f_k(s{ikt_0}))$ to estimate the mean, median, and maximum bank's share per census tract, suggesting that while one bank usually has one-third of the local mortgage market, the remaining share is scattered across a considerable number of banks.
-Specifically, the mean (median) census tract has 16.5 (14) banks offering mortgages to purchase or improve a property or refinance a mortgage.
-These numbers suggest that in most census tracts, people can choose from different financial institutions to obtain a home loan.
-This result should not come as a surprise as people look for mortgages online or visiting several banks scatter around the city; hence, banks are unlikely to have strong market power as such small geographical level.
-The large number of shares across tracts is one of the sources of variation that the shift-share instrumental variables approach exploits (cross-sectional variation).
+Furthermore, Appendix Figure A.2 aggregate the banks' share at the census tract $(s{it_0} = f_k(s{ikt_0}))$ to estimate the mean, median, and maximum bank's share per census

-&lt;sup>20A Google Scholar search of the terms Bartik instrument or shift-share instrument returns more than 1,800 results.
+$^{^{14}}$ Bartik (1991) was not the first one using this approach, but the author popularized this method and explained its logic, so it carries the author's name (Broxterman and Larson, 2020; Goldsmith-Pinkham et al., 2020).
+A Google Scholar search of the terms Bartik instrument or shift-share instrument returns more than 1,800 results.
 While not all hits probably use this instrument, it signals the widespread use of the method in the literature.